s3gw-tech/s3gw/docs/s3gw-with-k8s-k3s.md

 - **s3gw**, on: `s3gw.local` and `s3gw-no-tls.local`
 - **s3gw s3 explorer**, on: `s3gw-ui.local` and `s3gw-ui-no-tls.local`

-Host names are exposed with a node port service listening on ports 30443 (https) and 30080 (http).
-You are required to resolve these names with the external ip of one of the nodes of the cluster.

 When you are running the cluster on a virtual machine, you can patch host's `/etc/hosts` file as follows: